 A seagull is a symbol of freedom and versatility.
 The latter of a seagull’s symbolic traits explain its ability to adapt from nesting in natural rocky islets and cliff faces to inhabiting man-made structures, such as rooftops, chimneys, ledges, retaining walls, AC units, etc. Seagulls habitually nest on higher ground so they mostly take refuge on commercial and industrial buildings, although residential, particularly apartment complexes and houses near to water (which to seagulls resemble cliffs) are also popular haunts.

 Although seagull excrement is not as potent as a pigeon’s, seagull droppings are still considered a health hazard, and of course are terribly unsightly.
 In fact, it is a seagull’s preferred choice of shelter that is the key issue.
-The warmth and cosiness of AC units provide the ideal protection from the elements, and it is the consequential accumulation of droppings that pose major health issues for building ventilation.
+The warmth and coziness of AC units provide the ideal protection from the elements, and it is the consequential accumulation of droppings that pose major health issues for building ventilation.